The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

-This San Jose del Pacifico travel guide includes: how to get to San Jose del Pacifico, tips for visiting, things to do, and where to eat and stay in the village.
+This San Jose del Pacifico Oaxaca travel guide includes how to get to San Jose del Pacifico, tips for visiting, a brief history of magic mushrooms, the best things to do, and where to eat and stay in the village.

-If you have enough time, make sure to visit the magical villages that are close to San Jose del Pacifico.
+If you have enough time, make sure to visit the nearby villages that are close to San Jose del Pacifico.

 This is a complete guide to San Jose del Pacifico Oaxaca, one of the best places to visit in Oaxaca State.